elcolumbio/mlrepricer/README.md

 ## Objectives:
 - get data
-- dump all data in historic archive
+- dump all data in historic archive [  ]
-- simple method match cheapest price
+- simple method match cheapest price [ ]
-- use https://github.com/python-amazon-mws/python-amazon-mws to set new prices
+- use https://github.com/python-amazon-mws/python-amazon-mws to set new prices [ ]
-- use different approaches for modelling
+- use different approaches for modelling [ ]

+- nice visualizations with altair to get some insights [ ]